ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 NOTE:

-• When power is connected (stand by condition), you can operate the air conditioner through the remote control.
+• When power is connected (standby condition), you can operate the air conditioner through the remote control.

 ON/OFF button

-Press this button to turn unit ON/OFF.
+Press this button to turn the unit ON/OFF.

 MODE button

-Pressing this button once can select your required mode as shown below. (the corresponding icon "◀" will be lit up after the mode is selected):
+Pressing this button once can select your required mode as shown below (the corresponding icon "◀" will be lit up after the mode is selected):

 AUTO >> COOL >> DRY >> FAN >> HEAT (Cool and Heat model only)